 In 1884 she joined the editorial board of the mathematical journal Acta Mathematica, and in 1888 she became the first woman to be elected a corresponding member of the Russian Academy of Sciences.
 In 1886 Kovalevskaya succeeded in solving a special case of the problem of the rotation of solid bodies around a fixed point.
 In 1888 she was awarded the Prix Bordin of the French Academy of Sciences for a paper on the rotation of a solid body around a fixed point.
 Kovalevskaya wrote several non-mathematical works as well, including a memoir, A Russian Childhood (1890) in collaboration with Duchess Anne Charlotte Edgren-Leffler and a partly autobiographical novel, Nihilist Woman (1892), a depiction of her life in Russia.
 Sofia Kovalevskaia died of influenza complicated by pneumonia in 1891 at age forty-one.

-At yovisto, you can learn more about the life and work of Russian mathematician Sofja Kovalevskaya in the presentation of Andrea Rey and Sergio Bosi.
+At yovisto academic video search, you can learn more about the life and work of Russian mathematician Sofja Kovalevskaya in the presentation of Andrea Rey and Sergio Bosi.

 References and Further Reading: